 Watch out if you park in Bridge Street itself as there is a half hour limit on parking here (useful if you just want to pop quickly into Boots or M and S) and regular patrols by traffic wardens.
 Have 50p ready for the machine.

 Note that the Recreation Ground only takes money, not cards, and only about 6 of the machines will accept notes and they do not give change!

 If you are planning to spend a full day in Stratford, then head for the Windsor Street car park as it is the cheapest option if you are going to be less than four hours.
-All day parking at the Marina by the river is £4 (prices current December 2015) for the whole day and it is £3 for 4 hours whereas most of the other car parks are at least £1/hour of stay up to four hours so four hours at the recreation ground will cost you £4.
-Note that Rother Street multistorey is much more expensive - £3 for the first hour, then £2 every hourly increment so one to be avoided!
+All day parking at the Marina by the river is generally cheaper than most of the other car parks Note that Rother Street multistorey is much more expensive so one to be avoided!

 Windsor Street car park is very central - Head straight over the bridge, right hand lane at the lights and then keep left for the Birmingham Road.
 Turn left at the first roundabout and the car park is a few yards past the top of Henley Street (a pedestrianised street where The Birthplace is) and right into a multistorey car park - the Windsor Street car park.
 There are public loos here too but they sometimes leave much to be desired.

 Disabled parking There is a small car park, specifically for those with disabled car badges, off the Birmingham Road, plus, of course, spaces reserved for disabled people in all the other car parks.

 This map shows you where all these car parks are.